chahineNejm/kernels_playground/first_tests/README.md

 - `"coeffs"` — RBF on flattened CWT coefficient matrices (most expressive, most expensive)

 All modes compute CWT internally using the decomposition module.

+**`RFMKernel(T=3, lengthscale=None, normalize_M=True)`** — Recursive Feature Machine kernel.
+Learns a feature-reweighting matrix M (d×d) that emphasises the most predictive input dimensions.
+The kernel is K_M(x, x') = exp(-‖Mx - Mx'‖² / 2σ²).
+M is learned iteratively over T rounds: solve the kernel regression, compute gradient outer products from the solution, and update M. The matrix is plain d×d (no low-rank approximation).
+Call `fit_rfm(X_train, y_train, gamma, rng)` before using as a kernel — this is handled automatically by `fit_kernel_operator`.

+**`ConvRFMKernel(q=32, stride=1, T=3, lengthscale=None, normalize_M=True)`** — Convolutional Recursive Feature Machine.
+Same iterative M-learning as RFMKernel, but applied to sliding patches of size q instead of the full input vector.
+The kernel sums over aligned patch positions: K_M(x, x') = Σ_u exp(-‖M · x[u:u+q] - M · x'[u:u+q]‖² / 2σ²).
+M is q×q, so memory is independent of input length.
+Particularly suited for long time series where local patterns matter more than global shape.

+Both RFM kernels are detected automatically by `fit_kernel_operator`, which calls their `fit_rfm` method before building the Gram matrix.

 #### Fit and predict